ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 - Create checklists for common pitfalls
 - Research: Can we detect when agents are "outside their expertise"?

-### Challenge 3: Improving Reliability by Reducing and Fixing Small But Disruptive Mistakes
+### Challenge 3: Context Management and Working Memory

-**Problem**: Agents make trivial errors that interrupt exploration:
+**Problem**: Agents struggle to maintain coherence during long-horizon tasks:
-- Files written to wrong locations
+- Losing track of working directory or task state (context drift)
-- Getting stuck in rabbit holes
+- Getting stuck in rabbit holes without recognizing they've drifted
-- Not following full instructions
+- Forgetting earlier instructions as context fills up
-- Incomplete outputs
+- Incomplete outputs due to working memory limitations

 **Current State**: Solvable via careful instructions, but unclear how to generalize.

 **Directions**:
-- Better error recovery and automatic retry mechanisms
+- Better context curation strategies to prevent drift
-- Validation checks at stage boundaries
+- Validation checks at stage boundaries to catch errors early
 - More structured output requirements (completion markers, required files)
-- Research: Can we categorize common failure modes?
+- Research: Can we categorize common failure modes and build targeted mitigations?

 ### Challenge 4: Human Intervention & Feedback